splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-panorama/4-while.md

 :::tip

 Remember that the instructions still run in sequence.
-So the condition is only checked when once at the start of each loop.
+So the condition is only checked once at the start of each loop.

 :::